technosoftware-gmbh/roadmap/README.md

 - One or more **solution SKU** labels that indicate which solution SKUs we expect the feature to be available in.
 For a list of current solution SKUs, see below.

-- Once a feature is delivered, the **deliverd** label will be applied to the roadmap issue and the issue will be closed with a comment.
+- Once a feature is delivered, the **delivered** label will be applied to the roadmap issue and the issue will be closed with a comment.

 ## Release phases